geozeke/ubuntu/instructions/content/vm_in_use.md

-# Resolving The *"This virtual machine appears to be in use"* Issue.
+# Fixing The *"This virtual machine appears to be in use"* Issue.

+## The Issue

-At some point, when you try to start your virtual machine, you may see an error like this:
+At some point, when you try to start your VM, you may see an error like this:

 ![](../images/vminuse-01.png)